gaggioma/SpaceShooter/README.md

 - generates enemies every N ms;
 - check if shot impacts enemy.
 In this case the enemy is removed from enemy list;
 - check that all components stay inside a perimetral bounds;
-- create the listener for user interaction
+- create the listener for user interaction.

 ### Spacecraft

 Spacecraft can:
-- move in all 4 directions when left keyboard is pushed
+- move in all 4 directions when keyboard directional keys are pushed
 - shot a rocket when spacebar is pushed

-when a direction is pushed, every 10ms the coordinate changes using this code:
+In detail, when a direction is pushed every 10ms the coordinate changes using this code:

 ```
 clearInterval(timerDirectionFunctionLeft.value);